Printing Terms

 AA

-Authors Alterations, changes other than corrections, made by a client after the proofing process has begun.
+Authors Alterations.
+Changes other than corrections, made by a client after the proofing process has begun.
 AAs are usually charged to a client as billable time.

 Absorbency

-the capacity a paper has for accepting liquids, like the inks or water used to run offset lithographic presses.
+The capacity a paper has for accepting liquids, like the inks or water used to run offset lithographic presses.
 See also ink absorption, ink holdout.

-manufactured on a paper machine with the wet-end chemistry controlled to a neutral or slightly alkaline pH.
+Manufactured on a paper machine with the wet-end chemistry controlled to a neutral or slightly alkaline pH.
 See also alkaline papermaking, archival, permanence, pH, wet end.

-Actual
+Actual Weight

-weight the true weight of any volume of paper.
+The true weight of any volume of paper.
 The actual weight of paper is used to determine both purchase price and shipping costs.
 See also basic size, basis weight, weight.

-Additives ingredients
+Additives

-of paper other than pulp.
+Ingredients of paper other than pulp.
 Additives include clay fillers, dyes, sizing, and other chemicals.
 See also clay, ingredients of paper, papermaking, and sizing.

 Alkaline Papermaking

-the manufacture of paper under alkaline conditions using additives, caustic fillers like calcium cand neutral size.
+The manufacture of paper under alkaline conditions using additives, caustic fillers like calcium cand neutral size.
 Alkaline paper is usually used where aging resistance is desired.
 It’s the logical choice for documents, books, and maps.
 All of Champion uncoated premium papers are made with an alkaline process, so they’re long-lasting and well-suited for permanent record applications.
 See also acid-free paper, archival paper, calcium carbonate, lignin, papermaking, permanence, pH, and sizing.

 Alum

-also called hydrated aluminum sulfate or papermaker’s alum.
+Also called hydrated aluminum sulfate or papermaker’s alum.
 A papermaking chemical that’s typically used when adding rosin size to pulp, alum imparts water-resistant properties to paper.
 In practical terms, it keeps paper from clinging to the presses, see also rosin, sizing.

 Aqueous Coating

-a water-based coating applied after printing, either while the paper is still on press (“in line”), or after it’s off press.
+A water-based coating applied after printing, either while the paper is still on press (“in line”), or after it’s off press.
 An aque- ous coating usually gives a gloss, dull, or matte finish, and helps prevent the underlying ink from rubbing off.
 Unlike a UV coat- ing or a varnish, an aqueous coating will accept ink-jet printing, making it a natural choice for jobs that require printing addresses for mass mailings.
 See also coated paper, finishing, UV coating, and varnish.

 Archival Paper

-that’s alkaline and won’t deteriorate over time.
+Paper that is that’s alkaline and won’t deteriorate over time.
 Archival papers must meet national standards for permanence: they must be acid-free and alkaline with a pH of 7.5 to 8.5; include 2% calcium carbonate as an alkaline reserve; and not contain any ground wood or unbleached wood fiber.
 The expected life of archival paper is more than 100 years.
 See also acid-free, alkaline papermaking, permanence, and pH.

 Art Director